padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 You can use BeatDrop for parties, karaoke, music videos, DJ mixes and so on, but you must credit this repo if you used this!
 I am not even angry anymore if you didn't credit this, but use #beatdrop, #beatdropmusicvisualizer or BeatDrop as tags, then I'll look at them.

-# GET ALL THE MILKDROP PRESETS
+# MILKDROP MEGAPACK - GET ALL THE MILKDROP PRESETS

-If you want to have all the MilkDrop presets in your own, just download [this MegaPack](https://drive.google.com/file/d/10c-QCPFgBwRKflCGXJE5fhE88dvs68M5/view?usp=drive_link), then extract them to your BeatDrop folder.
+If you want to have all the MilkDrop presets in your own, just download [this MegaPack](https://drive.google.com/file/d/1DlszoqMG-pc5v1Bo9x4NhemGPiwT-0pv/view?usp=drive_link), then extract them to your BeatDrop folder (ex: to BeatDrop Resources folder).

 # Featured Websites: